 In 1995, DeFazio was one of only a few Democrats to vote for a balanced budget amendment.
 He supported such drastic action because his colleagues were not willing to make tough decisions.
 While the balanced budget amendment passed in the House, it failed by one vote in the Senate.
 Had it passed in 1995, we would not be in the fiscal mess we are in today.

-In 2011, DeFazio again cosponsored a bipartisan balanced budget amendment offered by Rep. Goodlatte, a Republican from Virginia.
+DeFazio continues to support a bipartisan balanced budget amendment offered by Rep. Goodlatte, a Republican from Virginia.
 It is the same bill that passed in 1995.
+In 2011 the House took a vote on the bill.
 Unfortunately, Democratic leadership and special interest groups launched a massive campaign to oppose the bill.
 In the end only 25 Democrats supported the balanced budget amendment and it failed to garner the necessary 2/3rds vote to pass.

 Audit the Pentagon

-Since 1990, the Department of Defense has spent $10 trillion.
-Over the next six years, it will spend $4 trillion more.
+Since 1990, the Department of Defense has spent more than $13 trillion.
 Despite the fact that the Pentagon is the largest and most expensive department in the federal government, it has never passed a financial audit.
-In fact, under current law the Pentagon is exempt from a federal law that requires all federal agencies to complete annual audits.
+In fact, the Pentagon is exempt from a federal law that requires all federal agencies to complete annual audits.
+DeFazio consistently cosponsors legislation to repeal this policy.
 During consideration of the 2011 Defense spending bill, DeFazio offered and passed an amendment to end the special exemption, requiring the Pentagon to publicly disclose how it spends hundreds of billions of taxpayer dollars each year.

 Audit the Fed